CraftAcademyLabs/ca_course/guides/native_javascript.md

 ### DOM Manipulation: Querying the DOM

 *In the usage examples, you may encounter methods we haven’t introduced explicitly.
 In this case just refer to the excellent [Mozilla Developer Network](https://developer.mozilla.org/en-US/) for details.*

+In this section we'll demonstrate how to accomplish some of the most common DOM manipulation tasks with plain JavaScript, namely:

+- querying and modifying the DOM,
+- modifying classes and attributes,
+- listening to events
+- animation.

+### The basics

 The DOM can be queried using the `.querySelector()` method, which takes an arbitrary CSS selector as an argument.